josephlhall/draft-dt-iasa20-proposal/draft-dt-iasa20-proposal.md

   decisions.

-    There also needs to be a clear definition of what issues belong to the IESG vs. the IASA organisation or staff.
-In many cases that is not clear today.
+    There also needs to be a clear definition of what issues belong to the IESG or IETF Chair vs. the IASA organisation or staff.
+In many cases that is not clear today, and the IETF Chair role includes a lot of administrative leadership responsibility beyond a rational scope for the position.

 * Define Support Staff Roles and Responsibilities: Clearly define the roles of the oversight entities and staff/contractors to match the